General Terms and Conditions for Skillz Middle East and www.skillzme.com

 5.1 Suppliers domiciled or established in Switzerland shall comply with the health and safety standards and conditions of employment applicable in Switzerland as well as the principle of equal treatment of sexes in relation to salary.
 Conditions

 of employment shall be deemed to encompass collective and normal employment contracts or, where no such contracts exist, the actual conditions of employment usual for the location and profession.
-Suppliers domiciled in a foreign country shall comply with the relevant conditions applicable where the service is rendered abroad, but at least with the core conventions of the International Labour Organization.
+Suppliers domiciled in a foreign country shall comply with the relevant conditions apply where the service is rendered abroad, but at least with the core conventions of the International Labour Organization.
 (1)

 5.3 Should the supplier violate the obligations arising from clause 5, the supplier shall be liable to pay a penalty unless the supplier proves that no fault is attributable to it.
 The penalty shall amount per case of violation to 10% of the entire remuneration, though no more than AED 100,000 in total.